Q: What is unique about the AeroPole System ?

 • Simulates the look of helium-filled decor as the structure moves in the breeze

 • You can put more than one column or arch on a single base plate giving a clean, professional look to your design.

-• Outside or inside, the 5’ AeroPole sections are easier to pack with balloons and assemble on-site to make a 10’, 15’ or even a 20’ AeroPole Column.
+• Outside or inside, the 5’ AeroPole sections are easier to pack with balloons and assemble on-site to make a 5’, 10’ or 15’ AeroPole Column.

 • Outside, the taller AeroPole Columns are weighted by the heavy 28.5lbs / 24” AeroPole Base plates which can be stacked if additional weight is needed, always providing a clean, finished professional look.

 Remember for outdoor decor, ALWAYS use sufficient weight and Gaffer tape to prevent poles from coming apart.
 Also tie your AeroPole to the base plate to keep it from slipping off the base.